-Data on the industries and occupations of individuals who die by suicide from the Michigan Violent Death Reporting System indicate we should prioritize several sectors for suicide prevention support.
 Information about suicide rates by industry and occupation can be obtained from death certificates, which contain fields for "usual industry" and "usual occupation."
 These reflect the decedent's most common industry and occupation during their lifetime, which may not necessarily be the same as their industry and occupation at the time of their death.

-The industries with the highest suicide rates in Michigan for 2019 were transportation, warehousing and utilities; manufacturing; arts, entertainment, and recreation; other services, such as repair and maintenance and personal services; and public administration.
+The industries with the highest suicide rates in Michigan for 2020 were manufacturing; other services such as repair and maintenance and personal services; and administrative, support, and waste management services.